 Actually, vertigo and headaches are co-symptoms for many different conditions.
 The most common would be migraines.
 If you also experience nausea and sensitivity to sounds, lights, and smells during your headache, you could be experiencing vestibular migraines.
 Another condition that causes headaches and vertigo is post-concussion syndrome.
 You may not remember getting a concussion, but if you have had a blow to the head or neck, it is possible you were just never diagnosed.
 Post-concussion syndrome has a long list of other symptoms that can include depression, irritability, insomnia, cognitive difficulties, and more.

 This is usually the case.
 In fact, the most common form of vertigo (BPPV) usually lasts just a few seconds or minutes at the most.
 However, some conditions cause vertigo that can last for up to 24 hours.
 Other rare conditions can lead to permanent vertigo that will not end without intervention.
-So if you have had a long-lasting bout of vertigo, see your doctor for a diagnosis.
+So if you have had a long-lasting bout of the symptom, see your doctor for a diagnosis.

 You’re never going to see vertigo on a list of conditions that kill people, but only because it isn’t a disease (see myth 1).
 However, if vertigo causes you to fall, the fall can definitely kill you.
 And if vertigo is a symptom of a heart attack or stroke, those are often fatal if medical attention isn’t received quickly enough.
 Don’t ignore vertigo as “harmless” simply because it isn’t the name of a disease that kills people.
 Saying vertigo can’t kill you is kind of like saying it isn’t that fall that kills you, it’s the landing.